RedisLabs/redislabs-docs/content/ri/using-redisinsight/troubleshooting.md

 When you configure Redis Insight to run behind a reverse proxy like NGINX:

 - Since some requests can be long-running, we recommend that the **request timeout is set to over 30 seconds** on the reverse proxy.
+Redis Insight also allows to manage its connection timeout (30 seconds by default) on the form to manage the connection details, remember to change it accordingly.
 - Hosting Redis Insight behind a prefix path (path-rewriting) is not supported at this time.